Judith Palfrey: Early life

 Judith "Judy" Swann Sullivan was born in Texas in 1945 and grew up in Baltimore, Maryland.
 She is a daughter of Dr. Maurice Sullivan, who was a professor of dermatology at Johns Hopkins University, She is a granddaughter of Dr. Patrick James Sullivan and St. Clair Adams, all of New Orleans, Louisiana.

 She attended the Bryn Mawr School before graduating from Radcliffe College in 1967.
 She received her MD in 1971 from the Columbia College of Physicians and Surgeons.
 She completed an internship and residency in pediatrics at Albert Einstein College of Medicine and a fellowship in community child health at Children's Hospital Boston.

 Career

 Palfrey was chief of the Division of General Pediatrics at Children's Hospital Boston for 22 years.
 In 2008 she was named President-Elect of the American Academy of Pediatrics for 2009-2010.
 From September to December 2011, Palfrey was executive director of Michelle Obama's Let's Move! initiative.
-Currently, she is the director of the Global Pediatrics Program at Boston Children's Hospital.
+As of 2013, she is the director of the Global Pediatrics Program at Boston Children's Hospital.